tonysm/bootcamp.turbo-laravel.com/resources/docs/broadcasting.md

 ![Dropdown only shows up for creator](/images/broadcasting-dropdown-fix.png)

-> **note**
-> This change also makes our entire `_chirp` partial cacheable!
+This change also makes our entire `_chirp` partial cacheable!
 We could cache it and only render that when changes are made to the Chirp model using the Chirp's `updated_at` timestamps, for example.

+> **warning**
+> Hiding the links in the frontend _**MUST NOT**_ be your only protection here.
+Always ensure users are authorized to perform actions in the server side.
+We're already doing this in our controller using [Laravel's Authorization Policies](https://laravel.com/docs/authorization#introduction).

 [Continue to setting up the native app...](/native-setup)